 The reality is, they're both going to screw up.
 Experienced salespeople simply make different mistakes.

-Here are the three biggest errors I see seasoned reps make -- along with the steps you can take to avoid them.
+Here are the five biggest errors I see seasoned reps make -- along with the steps you can take to avoid them.

 Successful salespeople pay attention to their customers' commonalities.
 This helps them hone in on the most lucrative buyer personas and disqualify poor fits.